ErpNetDocs/tech/advanced/user-business-rules/Q&A/azure-service-bus-send-message.md

 	where the **\<SIGNATURE\>** is to be calculated as follows:<br/><br/>
 	`urlencode(base64(hmacsha256(urlencode('https://<NAMESPACE NAME>.servicebus.windows.net/') + "\n" + '<TOKEN EXPIRY INSTANT>', '<SHARED ACCESS KEY>')))`

-The body is an interpolated string, formed in json format.
+The body is an interpolated string, formed in JSON format.
 When evaluated, it will contain the data for the entity in the context of which the business rule is executed.

 ## User business rule